 The Definition of Pre-Existing Condition

-You often hear about pre-existing conditions related to insurance coverage.
-A pre-existing condition is any health problem that an individual had before they began new health coverage.
+You often hear about pre–existing conditions related to insurance coverage.
+It generally refers to any health problem an individual had before they began new health coverage.

 Get the strong arm